godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

 sidebar_position: 1
 title: Guides and FAQs
 description: A collection of guides and frequently asked questions about using the Godspeed Meta-Framework, covering topics such as setting up APIs, writing workflows and functions, and accessing datasources.
-keywords: [Godspeed, guides, FAQs, API setup, workflows, functions, datasources, REST API, CRUD API, Swagger UI, Postman, authentication, JWT, OAuth2, callbacks, webhooks, TypeScript, YAML, inline scripting, databases, datastores, plugins, environment variables, secrets]
+keywords: [Godspeed, guides, FAQs, API setup, workflows, functions, datasources, REST API, CRUD API, Swagger UI, Postman, authentication, JWT, OAuth2, callbacks, webhooks, TypeScript, inline scripting, databases, datastores, plugins, environment variables, secrets]
 ---

 This section provides answers to common questions and step-by-step guides for using the Godspeed Meta-Framework.
 It covers essential topics including setting up and securing APIs (REST, CRUD, Swagger, Postman, JWT, OAuth2), writing business logic using workflows and functions (TypeScript and YAML), and accessing various datasources like databases, APIs, and caches.